1. They are only for religious people.

 5. They are for the weak.

 12 Step programs are a form of self-care and support.
 It takes strength to admit that you need help and even more courage to ask for it.
-Participating a 12 Step program is far from a sign of weakness.
+Participating in a 12 Step program is far from a sign of weakness.
 Remember, you are stronger as a group than as an individual.

 6. They are boring.

 Sure, some meetings may be boring, but others can change your life.
-You never know when you will hear a story that will deeply resonate with you, inspire you, and change you for the best.
+You never know when you will hear a story that will deeply resonate with you, inspire you, and change you for the better.
 It may take some time, but eventually you will find the right 12 Step meeting for you.
 And remember, the more you attend, the more comfortable you will feel.

 7. They will make you relapse.

 Many people fear that hearing “war stories” or being surrounded by others struggling with addiction will trigger them back into relapse, but for the most part, stories about drinking and drugs are frowned upon.
 The majority of what is shared is about beating addiction, overcoming struggles, spiritual growth, and personal successes.

 8. They will force you to share your secrets with strangers.